 - Historically all new towers required a Special Use.
 This allowed for public input.
 Understanding that the Telecommunication Act does not allow a municipality from regulating wireless services based on environmental or health effects of radio frequency emissions, does the Commission wish to allow certain locations by right as a permitted use.
 This would then not allow for public input. - Is the Commission comfortable with the location hierarchy that has been imposed with Village owned property as the first choice for location of a new tower and the Legacy Districts as the least favored choice?
-The hierarchy would require due diligence to proof they cannot meet a location higher on the hierarchy. - The proposed ordinance requires a masonry enclosure for equipment.
-Does the Commission wish to require this of all installations and require the applicant to request a variance if they want something else; or does the Commission feel comfortable allowing PVC vinyl fencing in some locations (i.e. Com Ed Easement, or sites not visible from public ROW) - Does the Commission agree with staff's recommendation to require antenna attached to a structure to be
+The hierarchy would require due diligence to prove they cannot meet a location higher on the hierarchy. - The proposed ordinance requires a masonry enclosure for equipment.
+Does the Commission wish to require this of all installations and require the applicant to request a variance if they want something else; or does the Commission feel comfortable allowing PVC vinyl fencing in some locations (i.e. Com Ed Easement, or sites not visible from public ROW) - Does the Commission agree with staff's recommendation to require antenna attached to a structure to be permitted only on the rear (opposite of main entrance/façade) and sides of a building? - Small Cell locations on decorative light poles as least desirable?
+This would allow location on private property or construction of a new small cell pole before this is permitted.